top of page

 What is the difference between you and other therapists?

-In my own experience as a parent, I struggled to find a therapist who worked with my child to teach him skills that he needed.
-Most social workers and psychologists focus on play or talk therapy, which helps many children, but not all.
+My therapy is rooted in strengths-based skill building, self-acceptance and preservation of self-esteem.
 My practice breaks skills down in fun and functional ways to teach them and promote generalization.
 Across all my services, I work collaboratively with you to ensure progress and success.
 My goal is that you and your child do not need my services forever: I want to empower and educate you and your child's team to maximize their success.

 How do I know if it's a good match?